imatge-upc/synthref/README.md

 The model used in our experiments is [RefVOS] [[2]](#2)

-We will provide the Dataloader python file which can be used in order to train RefVOS with SynthRef-YouTube-VIS dataset.
+We will provide the PyTorch Dataloader file which can be used in order to train RefVOS with SynthRef-YouTube-VIS dataset.

 We will also upload the weights of the best RefVOS models trained with SynthRef-YouTube-VIS.